phil294/AHK_X11/README.md

 #### Focus stealing prevention

 `MsgBox` (which currently only accepts 0 or 1 arguments) should always work fine, but some Linux distros apply some form of focus stealing prevention.
 If you have enabled that, it is very likely that those msgbox popups will be created hidden behind all other open windows.
 This is even more problematic because popups do not appear in the task bar, so they are essentially invisible.
 (Only?) solution: Disable focus stealing prevention.

+#### Appearance

+(*) The `MsgBox` picture at the top was taken on a XFCE system with [Chicago95](https://github.com/grassmunk/Chicago95) installed, a theme that resembles Win95 look&feel.
+On your system, it will look like whatever GTK popups always look like.

 ## Development